XertroV/aec-membership-test-simulator/README.md

 Therefore, it is reasonable to conclude, for those cases: the methodology is *rigged* and a *farce*.

 If something is *rigged* and a *farce* -- based on the definitions included and cited in the appendix -- then it is an *unfair, empty act*, done *for show* where the *outcome is already known*.
-This document proves that the current method has, effectively, predetermined outcomes for many situations.
+This document proves that the current method has unfair and predetermined outcomes for many situations.

 **Note: I am not accusing the AEC of doing the rigging; just proving that the method *is* rigged.**

-To date, there is 1 known incident of a farce and *at least* 4 suspected incidents.
+To date, there is 1 known incident of a farce and *at least* 5 suspected incidents.
 <!-- There may be many more incidents, but the results of most membership tests are not available.
 (An FOI request may solve this.) -->